hvoss-techfak/AutoForge/README.md

 > **Note:** You will need [Hueforge](https://shop.thehueforge.com/) installed to export your filament CSV.
 > To get your CSV file, simply go to the "Filaments" menu in Hueforge, click the export button, select your filaments, and export them as a CSV file.

+> If you want to limit the amount of colors the program can use, you can simply delete the colors you don't want from the CSV file.

 ```bash
 python auto_forge.py --input_image path/to/input_image.jpg --csv_file path/to/materials.csv --output_folder outputs